smittytone/homebrew-smittytone/README.md

 It seems there is already a Binary at '/usr/local/bin/pdfmaker'.
 ```

-In this case, just remove the existing version using
+In this case, just remove the existing version using:

 ```
 sudo rm /usr/local/bin/pdfmaker